-Response: A major advancement in the development of the CFSR, compared to earlier NCEP reanalyses, was the real-time monitoring that took place during the execution of the CFSR.
+Response: A major advance in the development of the CFSR, compared to earlier NCEP reanalyses, was the real-time monitoring that took place during the execution of the CFSR.
 Thousands of graphical plots were generated automatically at the end of each reanalyzed month, and displayed on the CFSR website in real time.
-Scientists from both CPC and EMC monitored different aspects of the reanalysis during this 2 year process.
-The reanalysis was halted periodically to address concerns that something may have gone wrong.
-Corrections, back ups, and restarts were then made to ensure that the process was executed correctly and homogeneously.
+Many scientists from both CPC and EMC monitored different aspects of the reanalysis during this two-year process.
+There were many times that the reanalysis was halted periodically to address concerns that something may have gone wrong, and many corrections, back ups, and restarts were then made to ensure that the process was executed correctly and homogeneously.
 This extremely large "atlas" of plots depicting nearly all aspects of the CFSR is open to the public at: http://cfs.ncep.noaa.gov/cfsr.
-A lower resolution reanalysis covering 1979present will run in 2011 to provide improved continuity in the stratosphere, ocean, and land surface to meet CPC's requirements.
+A lower resolution reanalysis covering 1979 to present will be run in 2011 to provide improved continuity in the stratosphere, ocean, and land surface to meet CPC's requirements.
 A second lower resolution reanalysis to extend the coverage back to 1948 will begin in 2012.
 The Modeling, Analysis, Predictions, and Projections Program (MAPP) in NOAA's Climate Program Office funded one university-based research project on CFSR in 2009 (to assess the ability of the CFS reforecasts to predict hydroclimate of Pan America including drought/flood extremes) and is soliciting competitive proposals in 2011 for research to evaluate recently developed reanalysis projects including, but not limited to, CFS-Reanalysis and the 100-year Historical Reanalysis Project.